 Since 2012 the Board of Directors has held separate meetings for Independent Directors.
-In terms of the Board Charter, minority shareholders look to Independent Directors for representation.
+As per the Board Charter, minority shareholders look to Independent Directors for representation.

-For this purpose, regular Board meetings are preceded by a meeting of Independent Directors, unless the Independent Directors decide that there are no issues to discuss.
+For this purpose, regular Board meetings are preceded by a meeting of Independent Directors, unless it is decided by the Independent Directors that there are no issues to discuss.

-The agendas for this forum’s meetings are the same as those for the regular Board meetings.
+The agendas for this forum’s meetings are the same as the agendas for the regular Board meetings.
 During these meetings the Independent Directors express their views about certain issues, especially those relating to minority shareholders.
-The summary of the proceedings of such meetings is recorded by the Group Corporate Secretary and shared with the Independent Directors.
+The summary of the proceedings of such meetings is recorded by the Corporate Secretary and shared with the Independent Directors.

 The Board Committees are formed and their members are appointed by the Board of Directors each year after the Annual General Meeting.
 They are considered the high-level link between the Board and the Executive Management.
 The objective of these Committees is to assist the Board in supervising the actual operations of the Bank, by reviewing any issues that are submitted by the Executive Management and making recommendations to the Board for their final review.

 The Board reserves the right to form temporary Committees and discontinue them from time to time, as necessary.
 Furthermore, members of the Board are provided with copies of the meeting minutes of the said Committees, as required by the regulators.
-There are no significant issues of concern to report relating to the work of the Board Committees during the year 2018.
-The Board formed an ad hoc committee during 2018 with the objective of enhancing the credit approvals process and framework.
+There are no significant issues of concern to report relating to the work of the Board Committees during the year 2016.

-The full text of the Terms of Reference for Board Committees (Executive Committee, Audit and Compliance Committee, Nomination, Remuneration and Corporate Governance Committee, Risk Committee, and Independent Members Committee) are published on the Bank’s website.
+The full text of the Terms of Reference for Board Committees (Executive Committee, Audit Committee, Nomination, Remuneration and Corporate Governance Committee, and Risk Committee) are published on the Bank’s website.

-Starting from 2014, BBK began implementation of an automated compliance system for the monitoring and management of regulatory requirements across the Bank.
-This system facilitates the prompt reporting of any compliance concerns or noncompliance incidents as and when they arise.
-In 2017 and 2018, the system was rolled over to most concerned divisions as part of system overall implementation across the Bank.
+Starting from 2014, the Bank commenced implementation of an automated compliance system for the monitoring and management of regulatory requirements across the Bank.
+This system facilitates the prompt reporting of any compliance concerns or non-compliance incidents as and when they arise.
+During 2016, the system was rolled over to some concerned divisions as part of the systems’s overall implementation across the Bank.

-The Bank has documented an anti-money laundering programme, including periodic awareness training for employees, recordkeeping, and a designated Money Laundering Reporting Officer (MLRO).
-The AML policy and procedures are updated annually and were last approved by the Board of Directors in April 2018.
+The Bank has documented an anti-money laundering programme, including periodic awareness training to employees, record-keeping, and a designated Money Laundering Reporting Officer (MLRO).
+The AML policy/procedure is updated annually and was last approved by the Board of Directors and Chief Executive in July 2016.

-The Bank’s anti-money laundering measures are regularly audited by the internal auditors, who report to the Audit and Compliance Committee of the Board.
+The Bank’s anti-money laundering measures are regularly audited by the internal auditors, who report to the Audit Committee of the Board.
 The Central Bank performs periodic inspections of the Bank’s compliance with anti-money laundering regulations; the last AML/CFT examination by the Central Bank was concluded in October 2016.
-The annual inspection of the central bank covers all areas in the bank including Compliance and AML activities.
 Additionally, the Bank’s anti-money laundering measures are audited by independent external auditors every year and their report is submitted to the CBB.
 The overseas branches in India and Kuwait and the subsidiary, CrediMax, have designated compliance and MLRO functions to ensure implementation of local regulations and also to meet CBB requirements as applicable.
 The Bank is committed to combating money-laundering and, towards this end, implements all ‘Prevention of Money Laundering Regulations’ as stipulated in the Financial Crimes Module of the CBB Rulebook and other guidelines issued by the CBB.
 These regulations and guidelines are consistent with the revised FATF recommendations, ‘Customer Due Diligence for Banks’ paper of the Basel Committee, and best international practices.

 The Bank uses a bulletin board for communicating with its employees on general matters, and sharing information of common interest and concern.